shuup/shuup-guide/source/multivendor.rst

 1. Navigate to the Vendors Management page by clicking `Vendor Management` under the `Settings` category from the Shuup Admin menu.

-2. Select the Vendor you want to approve
+2. Select the Vendor you want to approve.

 3. You can edit the Vendor's informations such as their name, description logo, contact address and opening periods.

-4. Select the `Approved` checkbox
+4. Select the `Approved` checkbox.

-5. Click `Save`
+5. Click `Save`.

 The Vendor will receive an email notification once their registration is approved.
 Vendors can log in their admin panel as soon as they are